 You keep listing the price as "under $500" but the complete kit is $350.
 What's up with that?

-We didn't want to say for $350 because you still have to buy two bricks, two sheets of plywood, and three 2x4s to put your kit together.
+We didn't want to say for $350 because you still have to buy bricks, plywood, and 2x4s to put your kit together.
 If you don't have a fixed base router already, you will have to buy one of those too.
 Additionally, you may want to purchase the Z-Axis Kit which is $60.
 If you don't own a router, the total comes out to be about $500.

 What router would you recommend?

-We recommend the Ridgid ZR2200.
+If you're in the US, we recommend the Ridgid R22002.
 It has a number of nice features.
-It is easy to adjust, the closed loop speed control is nice, the LED which light your cut are nice, and the dust collection is nice.
-We haven't tested every router because that would be expensive, but we will test as many as we can.
-If you have questions about a specific router, give us a shout in the forums.
+It's easy to adjust, the closed loop speed control is nice, the LED which light your cut are nice, and the dust collection is nice.
+If you're outside the US, the following list is one that has been put together by our community:

 What tools do I need to assemble my Maslow CNC?

-A philips screwdriver, a hand saw, and a pair of pliers.
+A philips screwdriver, a drill, a hand saw, and a pair of pliers.